nich07as/security_demo_dashboards/README.md

 # Some Dashboards to get you started if you have the following installed:

-- WingLogBeat (with Sysmon enabled)
+- WinLogBeat (with Sysmon enabled)
 - PacketBeat (with flows)

 Some examples are as follows: